JuliaGaussianProcesses/Stheno.jl/examples/flux_integration/neural_kernel_network/README.md

 # Neural kernel network
-When apply neural network to data, we are essentially superpose different features of data and pass the result to a nonlinear activation function.
+When applying a neural network to data, we compute different linear features of data and pass the result to a nonlinear activation function.
 Similar things can be done to kernel functions ( stationary kernels ) as well, and combination of the kernel functions follows the rules ( $k_1,\,k_2$ are kernel functions ):